-From Dan on July 16th, 2008 in Green Remodeling
+From Dean Dowd on July 16, 2008 in Green Remodeling

 Rubber, that miraculous material that carries us around our world, be it on bicycle or in a car.
 Rubber, those old tires that pile up at the garbage heap or burn incessantly, like a pyre for old Buicks and Cadillacs.
 Thankfully, in accordance with the inventiveness of the surging Green Building movement, recycled rubber now has several uses for the eco-friendly remodeler.
 Here are five ways you can incorporate recycled rubber into your remodel: